wildlarva/mcdecoder/README.md

 # README: mcdecoder

-mcdecoder (Machine Code Decoder) is a set of tools to implement a machine code decoder.
+The mcdecoder (Machine Code Decoder) is a set of tools to implement a machine code decoder.
 It includes tools to:

 - Generate a decoder for a user-defined machine code specification
 - Emulate a decoder for a binary data and show decoded result